galopago/din-rail-circuits/README.md

 # DIN_RAIL_CIRCUITS

-collection of DIN RAIL circuits!
+Collection of DIN RAIL mountable circuits!

+## How to use this repository

+The projects were developed in KiCad V5.1

+## License